kaustuv-d/Solar-Tracker-Control-Simulation/README.md

 **Implementing MATLAB Functions for Solar Position Calculation :**

 A MATLAB function is employed to calculate the yaw and pitch angles required for the solar tracker.
 This function utilizes the Solar Position Algorithm (SPA) to compute the solar azimuth and zenith angles based on the geographic location and time.
 The calculated angles are then used as inputs to the PID controllers, ensuring that the solar panels are accurately aligned with the sun's position throughout the day.

+**Solar Irradiance Data**

+Before running the simulink model load the solardata.mata file into the base workspace .
+This file contains the data of the solar irradiance at a place recorded at a interval of every two minutes.
+A MATLAB function is implemented to convert the current time vector into the index to access the solar irradiance data from the file.

 **Stateflow Algorithm for Energy Optimization:**